microsoft/proxy/README.md

 [![Proxy-CI](https://github.com/microsoft/proxy/actions/workflows/pipeline-ci.yml/badge.svg)](https://github.com/microsoft/proxy/actions/workflows/pipeline-ci.yml)

-Do you want to save your effort in lifetime management and architecture maintenance of polymorphic objects in C++?
+Do you want to facilitate lifetime management and maintenance of polymorphic objects in C++?

-Do you want to be able to write polymorphic code in C++ as easily as in those languages with GC (like Java or C#), while still having excellent runtime performance?
+Do you want to be able to write polymorphic code in C++ as easily as in languages with GC (like Java or C#), while still having excellent runtime performance?

-Have you tried other polymorphic programming libraries in C++ but found them somewhat deficient?
+Have you tried other polymorphic programming libraries in C++ but found them deficient?

 If so, this library is for you. 😉

-The "proxy" is a C++ library that Microsoft uses to make runtime polymorphism easier to implement, both in architecture design and runtime performance.
+The "proxy" is a single-header, cross-platform C++ library that Microsoft uses to make runtime polymorphism easier to implement and faster.
 Please find the design details at https://wg21.link/p0957.

 ## Quick start

-This is a header-only C++20 library.
+The "proxy" is a header-only C++20 library.
 Once you set the language level of your compiler not earlier than C++20 and get the header file ([proxy.h](proxy.h)), you are all set.
+You can also install the library via [vcpkg](https://github.com/microsoft/vcpkg/), which is a C++ library manager invented by Microsoft, by searching for "proxy" (see [vcpkg.info](https://vcpkg.info/port/proxy)).

 All the facilities of the library are defined in namespace `pro`.
 The 3 major class templates are `dispatch`, `facade` and `proxy`.
 Here is a demo showing how to use this library to implement runtime polymorphism in a different way from the traditional inheritance-based approach:

 ```cpp
 // Abstraction